bazukas/obs-linuxbrowser/README.md

 # About

-This is a browser source plugin for obs-studio (https://github.com/jp9000/obs-studio) based on Chromium Embedded Framework (https://bitbucket.org/chromiumembedded/cef).
+This is a browser source plugin for [obs-studio](https://github.com/jp9000/obs-studio) based on [Chromium Embedded Framework](https://bitbucket.org/chromiumembedded/cef).
 This plugin is Linux only.

-Unfortunately, I was not able to make obs-browser (https://github.com/kc5nra/obs-browser) work on Linux, so I decided to create a separate plugin using the same engine, so both plugins should have feature parity in terms of browser capabilities.
+Unfortunately, I was not able to make [kc5rna/obs-browser](https://github.com/kc5nra/obs-browser) work on Linux, so I decided to create a separate plugin using the same engine, so both plugins should have feature parity in terms of browser capabilities.

 ![Browser window](img/obs-linuxbrowser.png)

+# Dependencies

+* OBS-Studio
+* Chromium Embedded Framework minimal or standard release
+* libgconf

 # Installing

 * Download the latest release from [releases page](https://github.com/bazukas/obs-linuxbrowser/releases).
-Make sure the release version matches obs-studio version on your system.
-(Currently 20.0.1 for Ubuntu).
+Make sure the release version matches obs-studio version on your system [1].
 * `mkdir -p $HOME/.config/obs-studio/plugins`
-* `tar xfvz linuxbrowser0.3.1-obs20.0.1-64bit.tgz -C $HOME/.config/obs-studio/plugins/`
+* `tar xfvz linuxbrowser0.4.0-obs21.1.1-64bit.tgz -C $HOME/.config/obs-studio/plugins/`
-* Install the dependencies: libgconf-2-4 (`sudo apt-get install libgconf-2-4` in Ubuntu)
+* Install the dependencies (see Dependencies section)

 You don't need to build the plugin if you downloaded a binary release, instructions below are for people who want to compile the plugin themselves.

 Arch Linux users can install obs-linuxbrowser from the official AUR packages [obs-linuxbrowser](https://aur.archlinux.org/packages/obs-linuxbrowser) or [obs-linuxbrowser-bin](https://aur.archlinux.org/packages/obs-linuxbrowser-bin).

+[1] Every binary release has the version number of OBS contained as part of the file name, e.g. “linuxbrowser0.4.0-obs21.1.1-64bit.tgz” refers to obs-linuxbrowser version 0.4.0 with OBS version 21.1.1.

 # Building